http://www.reverserotatingrotors.com/index.html

 The rationale is not because of one front disc, though.
 I think the guy created a counter-rotating mass to offset the rim's rotation.
 Clever, but added weight I think ...

-javaman wrote:Sounds like a genuine novel idea :D. Would love to try that !
+nah its cos there abt 60hp underpowered for the weight they have that they are boring!!javaman wrote:Sounds like a genuine novel idea.
+Would love to try that !

 But let's not make things easier to ride than it already is ... takes the fun out things.
 I heard that Buells are so easy to turn that they're so boring ?